geoffb/www-geoffblair-com/htdocs/blog/talent-is-pursued-interest.md

 The "interest" can come from a couple angles: You might be inherently interested in the activity, or you might be interested in the end result and disciplined enough to apply pursuit.

-Here's a the quote in context:
+Here's the quote in context:

 > One of the most interesting things that we see as we run across the country teaching this fantastic method is people continually say "I can't draw a straight line.
 I don't have the talent, Bob, to do what you're doing".
 >